 When a wildfire occurs, heavy resources are sent in to help affected areas and state agencies work diligently to keep the public informed.
 It is important to be aware of fire conditions across the state, to make sure you and those around you can still safely enjoy a memorable Colorado vacation.
 Even when Steamboat Springs has a particularly wet summer, it is still extremely susceptible to forest fires.

 The Colorado Division of Emergency Management is your resource for up to date information on location and status of fires around the state.
 Follow them on Twitter and the Inciweb Incident Information Center.
-Sign up for emergency alerts in the county you are visiting here.
 A big part of wildfire prevention is education.